 Emergency drills are scheduled to test evacuation and lockdown procedures.
-On November 19, 2015 at 10:25 am, an announced evacuation drill was conducted on both the McMinnville and Portland campuses.
-The evacuation drill was monitored by designated staff at both locations, who observed students, faculty and staff evacuate building and gather at pre-designated locations for each building.
-The drill concluded at 10:35 am.
+On October 19th, 2017 an announced earthquake drill was conducted on both the McMinnville and Portland campuses as part of the "Great American Shakeout".
+The drill was monitored by designated staff at both locations, who observed students, faculty and staff briefly shelter in place, and then evacuate buildings and gather at pre-designated locations for each building.